tarak6984/W_S5_Challenge/README.md

 Make sure that each element you create uses the **exact same class names and text contents** as those in the design!
 Also, render the learners **in the same order** as they arrive from Endpoint A.

 As for interactivity, all the behaviors on the page as the user clicks on the cards boil down to **changes in text contents of some elements, and changes to some class names** which can be observed in the [mock](https://w-s5-challenge.herokuapp.com/).
 Do not use any other mechanisms!
+Do not use inline styles!

 It might seem like you need several click handlers on different elements inside the card, but that would just make the code more complicated.
 Remember, events bubble up from the target to its ancestor elements!
 It's easier to just attach an event listener on the card element, and then **check who the target of the click is before taking the appropriate action**.